School of Engineering

 Academic Lead for Construction and Civil Engineering heading up a team of 22 academics covering 6 major construction disciplines.
 Career academic with over 25 years of experience in higher education specialising in Geotechnical Engineering.
 Research interests include Geotechnical Soils Lab Testing, Coastal Slope Stability, and Geosynthetics.
 Active Geotechnical Consultant.

-Paul is research active in the Centre for Sustainable Development and is a member of the Chartered Institution of Highways and Transportation.
+Paul is a member of the Chartered Institution of Highways and Transportation.

 Dr Paul Watson has more than 25 years’ experience of working higher education.
 He started his career as an optimisation process engineer with Thames Water after graduating from the University of London in 1987 (with an upper second in Geological Engineering), before moving back into academia in 1988 studying for a PhD (in Geotextile Filters) at Queen Mary, London.
 Prior to the completion of his PhD, he joined Kingston University in 1992 as a junior academic in civil engineering, successfully gaining his doctorate in 1995.